Research projects

 New publication in Animal Feed Science and Technology

 Corn silage is an important basic feed when feeding high-performance cows.
-When drought damage occurs, the quality and yield of corn silage , which can have a dramatic impact on the energy and nutrient supply of dairy cows.
+When drought damage occurs, the quality and yield of corn silage decreases , which can have a dramatic impact on the energy and nutrient supply of dairy cows.
 In order to counteract this problem, a cooperation project between the University of Veterinary Medicine Vienna , the Czech Academy of Sciences and the HBLFA Raumberg-Gumpenstein attempted to ensile the drought-damaged maize with by-products and silage additives in order to investigate a promising option for increasing the feed value .

 The by-products used for this were sugar beet pulp (SBP) or wheat gluten feed (WGF) , without or with the use of various ensiling agents, i.e. either with anaerobic fungal isolate from ruminant rumen (AF) , rumen juice or lactic acid bacteria .
 The aim was to investigate the effects on the chemical composition, fermentation properties, gas formation rate (GP) as an indicator of digestibility and aerobic stability of the silage.